pjs902/cmc-browser/README.md

 model, unpack it, add it the existing grid, index the snapshots and clean up any leftover files.

+### To Do
+- Fix/clean up the handling of window vs regular snapshots

 ## See also

 [`cmc-obs`](https://github.com/pjs902/cmc-obs): Another small library which takes in a `Snapshot` object from `cmc-browser` and extracts a series of mock observations, designed to be as realistic as possible.